chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

 ## Troubleshoot

-1. While installing the new Automate HA, if PostgreSQL is having any issues in starting, and in PostgreSQL instance `hab svc status` shows a secret key mismatch error, then try the cleanup command with new Automate HA cli `chef-automate cleanup --onprem-deployment` and then remove `/bin/chef-automate` from all frontend nodes, now try the installation again.
+1. While installing the new Automate HA, if PostgreSQL is having any issues in starting, and in PostgreSQL instance `hab svc status` shows a secret key mismatch error, then try the cleanup command with new Automate HA CLI `chef-automate cleanup --onprem-deployment` and then remove `/bin/chef-automate` from all frontend nodes, now try the installation again.

 1. Click [here](/automate/ha_existing_a2ha_to_automate_ha/#troubleshooting) to know more if you encounter an error while restoring related to the ElasticSearch snapshot.
 2. While restoring the backup if an error related to backup directory occurs like
 > **Error in Automate node:** failed to create snapshot repository: Elasticsearch repository create request failed for repo**
 > OR
 > **Error in Opensearch node:** /mnt/automate_backups/backups/automate-elasticsearch-data/chef-automate-*-service] doesn't match any of the locations specified by path.repo